 Other factors commonly seen as very important to driving technological change included a desire to better leverage MI and data in the business (67%) and sustainable growth and scalability (51%)

 Alignment with Blueprint Two, however, was least likely to be seen as very important or important by underwriting business leaders, with 41% ranking it as not important.

 Businesses risk putting themselves at a competitive disadvantage if they are not focused on aligning with the market-wide Blueprint Two program, cautioned Chris Croft, CEO of the London & International Insurance Brokers’ Association (LIIBA).

 “Central market processing is about everybody doing the same thing, not necessarily the right thing – ideally it will also be the right thing,” the broker association boss told Insurance Business.

-“The standardisation is what drives efficiency and collective processes like that – if you have a one-too-many relationship with a broker trying to process premium with multiple carriers on a syndicated risk the key to doing that effectively is standard data messaging and standard processes.”
+“The standardization is what drives efficiency and collective processes like that – if you have a one-too-many relationship with a broker trying to process premium with multiple carriers on a syndicated risk the key to doing that effectively is standard data messaging and standard processes.”

 Blueprint Two is “our best guess” as to what those processes should be, according to Croft.

 “If people aren’t investing in them, they risk being an outlier and more difficult to deal with than the rest of the market, and that’s maybe not a great commercial position to be in,” Croft said.

 PwC surveyed senior leaders at London market insurers doing business across Lloyd’s and the London company market, with some respondents also operating in overseas territories and global reinsurance platforms.